 - Cultivating Artists

-Our work prioritizes sustaining migrant artists, women artists and artists of color with the opportunities and resources needed to do what they do best, whether they’re writers, filmmakers, musicians, dancers, performers, visual artists, or work across media.
-We also challenge artists to consider how their work can be part of something bigger, sparking relationships among artists and with organizers, educators, and other thinkers.
+Our work prioritizes sustaining migrant, women, queer, trans artists and artists of color with the opportunities and resources needed to do what they do best, whether they’re writers, filmmakers, musicians, performers, visual artists, or work across media.
+We also challenge artists to consider how their work can be part of something bigger, sparking relationships among artists and with youth, organizers, educators, and movement leaders.

 Since our founding in 2011, we have connected a national network of 200+ socially engaged artists, provided space and funding for professional and creative development, developed shared strategy with movement groups, and spearheaded dozens of events and campaigns that have resonated in local venues, social media, and the halls of power.
 As we grow, we continue to develop new projects that amplify our strategy and inspire new artists and audiences with visions of social justice.